Justin Bieber Steps Out Shirtless With Special Hillsong Church Gal Pal To Celebrate ‘Despacito’ Success

 Although the announcer at the conference asked those attending to focus on being present rather than taking photos of Justin, some couldn’t resist, holding up their phones and cameras with one hand to capture the moment while they participated with the other hand.

-Justin also was spotted with his friend and pastor and friend Carl Lentz on a balcony, viewing others.
+Justin also was spotted with his friend and pastor and friend, Carl Lentz, on a balcony, viewing others.
 At one point, he jumped up and down with enthusiasm, making a peace symbol for the crowd and raising up his hands during some of the songs.

 The visit marked Bieber’s third Australian visit for a Hillsong Church event.
-His pastor and friend Carl denied that the Biebs’ voyage was motivated by finances.
+His pastor and friend, Carl, denied that the Biebs’ voyage was motivated by finances.

 “No, we don’t pay him to attend.
 This is a volunteer thing.
 He comes on his own.”